Security Service of Ukraine: 1990s–2005

-The SBU is a successor of the Ukrainian Soviet Socialist Republic's Branch of the Soviet KGB, keeping the majority of its 1990s personnel, many of whom came from the KGB's 5th directorate.
+The SBU originated from the Ukrainian Soviet Socialist Republic's Branch of the Soviet KGB, keeping the majority of its 1990s personnel.
 It was created in September 1991 following the August 1991 independence of Ukraine.
 The last Ukrainian Soviet Socialist Republic's Branch head Colonel-General Nikolai Golushko stayed on as chairman of the newly formed Security Service of Ukraine for four months before moving to Russia.
 (Golushko headed the Russian Federal Counterintelligence Service in 1993 and 1994.)

 Since 1992, the agency has been competing in intelligence functions with the intelligence branch of the Ukrainian Ministry of Defense.
 Despite this, a former Military Intelligence Chief and career GRU technological espionage expert, Ihor Smeshko, served as an SBU chief until 2005.

 According to Taras Kuzio during the 1990s in some regions of Ukraine (Donetsk) the SBU teamed up with local criminals taking part in privatization of state property (so-called prykhvatizatsiya) ignoring its operational objectives and sky-rocketing level of local violence.
 A notorious incident took place in December 1995 in Western Ukraine when a local citizen Yuriy Mozola was arrested by SBU agents, interrogated and brutally tortured for three days.
 He refused to confess in trumped up murder charges and died in SBU custody.
 Later it turned out that the real killer was Anatoly Onoprienko.
 He was arrested the next year.

 Reports of SBU involvement in arms sales abroad began appearing regularly in the early 2000s.
 Ukrainian authorities have acknowledged these sales and arrested some alleged participants.

 In 2004, the SBU's Intelligence Department was reorganized into an independent agency called Foreign Intelligence Service of Ukraine.
 It is responsible for all kinds of intelligence as well as for external security.
 As of 2004, the exact functions of the new service, and respective responsibilities of the Foreign Intelligence Service of Ukraine were not regulated yet.
 On November 7, 2005, the President of Ukraine created the Ukraine State Service of special communications and protection of information, also known as Derzhspetszvyazok (StateSpecCom) in place of one of the departments of SBU and making it an autonomous agency.
 The SBU subsumed the Directorate of State Protection of Ukraine (Управління державної охорони України), the personal protection agency for the most senior government officials, which was the former Ninth Directorate of the Ukrainian KGB.